JonasHeselschwerdt/Python_MatrixCalc/README.md

 # Python_MatrixCalc
 A simple text based Calculator Tool for Matrices written in Python.
 Created by Moritz Wagner and Jonas Heselschwerdt

+### How to use the matrix calculator ###

+1. Getting started

+Make sure Matrix_Calculator.py, Output_File.txt, Template.txt and Template_HelpMenue are in the same folder!
+If you accidentaly deleted any of the files you can download them from Github: (https://github.com/JonasHeselschwerdt/Python_MatrixCalc)
+If you have made sure they exist and are in the same folder you can start Matrix_Calculator.py and open Output_File.txt (we recommend VSCode for that).
+For the best experience open both Matrix_Calculator.py and Output_File.txt in Split-Screen-view.

+2. Typing in Matrices

+Now you can start typing in your matrices, they can have as many digits / decimal places as you want, however the autoscaling only works from -9999 up to 9999.
+When you are done don't forget to save!
+(Tip: Double clicking a Matrix Index like "a11" will allow you to quickly overwrite it)

+3. Performing Calculations

+After starting the program the console will have asked you about your desired first operand.
+You can type "A","B","C" or "Ans".
+After pressing enter you will be asked about the operator you want to use, here you can choose between "+" for addition, "-" for subtraction, "*" for multiplication, "t" to transpose or "i" for inverting.
+Now press enter.
+If you chose "+", "-" or "*" you will now need to type in the second operand (exactly like before).
+Press enter.
+Now you can type in the Matrix where the solution will be stored in, by default Ans will be used for that.
+If you chose "i" or "t" as operator there is no need to type in a second operand, you will just be asked where you want to store the solution.
+Now press enter to start the calculation.

+4. Repeat

+Now Output_File.txt will change automatically, it will display you the performed calculation, where the solution has been saved, and all the new matrices, as well as their determinants.
+The console of Matrix_Calculator.py will now ask you again about your first operand.
+You can now make changes to your matrices and continue doing calculations or keep doing calculations without any changes to your matrices.